 - Set boundaries.
 Since this is an unprecedented situation, you’re likely working from home with other people (roommates, family, loved ones, etc.) And these people might expect you to be available now that you’re working from home.
 Communicate boundaries with them to control the distractions that they might cause in your workday.

 - Use video!
 Video is so much better than just audio in meetings.
 Seeing each other enhances collaboration and connection to your colleagues.
 It can also help to replicate the social aspects of work you might be missing.

 - Over-communicate with your team.
 There is no such thing as over-communication.
 Try to reply to messages as quickly as possible.
 If you use a collaboration tool, use the profile status option to let your team know what you’re up to.
 If you have an app, make sure you continue posting updates, news, and recognition.

 - Get up and move.
 When you work from home, your lifestyle can become a lot more sedentary.
-Even if you move around the house, it’s easy to feel cooped up!
+It’s easy to feel cooped up, even if you move around the house!
 Make sure you introduce some activity into your day.
 I recommend getting out before and/or after work even just for a quick walk around the block.
-And since social distancing is recommended for everyone right now, you shouldn’t be going to your gym.
 There are so many free YouTube workout videos that you can tune into use in place of your typical workout routine.

 These ideas may seem simple, but they make a world of difference as you adjust to working from home!

 Comments are closed.